rensspi/EUR-ASSIGNMENT/docs/project_proposal.md

 ## Project Objectives
 What will your data pipeline accomplish?
 - **Primary Goal**: Quantifying data quality for three specific quality requirments.
 Completeness, timeliness, accuracy (spatial).
 - **Secondary Goals**: Finding spatial pattern in data quality.
 Added: We expect spatial patterns based on the characteristics of the system.
 In a polder system with high water levels you expect more waterways.
-However, we do not want spatial patterns due to spatial division of the area for organisational patterns.
-Maybe the team of area 1 measured object differently than the members of the team managing area 2.
-We expect these patterns to be visible in the data.
+However, we do not want spatial patterns due to spatial division of the area for organisational purposes.
+Maybe the team of area 1 measured objects differently than the members of the team managing area 2.
+We expect these patterns to be visible in the data and we want to find these.
 - **Success Metrics**: We will define three data quality requirements to test our model.
 For each requirement we check usability of the results, the reusability of the model on other objects, the use of technical resources by the model.
 We know certain objects are not managed but were filled once.
 These objects should be exposed by the model.

 ## Technical Approach